donbrowne/magpie-gdp12/README.txt

 django_magpie/magpie.wsgi and the resources/static and resources/media
 folders to the folder specified by DESTDIR.

-During installation, you will be asked if you want to copy static files, noting that it will overwrite existing files.
-Answer 'yes'.

 The installation process will set permissions so that the user and group of the file have full access, but they are otherwise inaccessible by other users.
 The user must make sure that the Apache user (called